rcazzara/seldovia/_people/Seldovia_Russian_Creoles_In.md

 The Kashevarov family has been used as an example of the possibility of Creoles to succeed on a large scale.
-The Kashevarovs, who were the descendants of former serf Filipp Kashevarov—a teacher at the Novo-Arkhangel'sk school and a creóle (by some sources, Aleut) woman-included a major-general who wrote extensively about Russian America, a skipper, priests, and many prominent people in the colonies.
+The Kashevarovs, who were the descendants of former serf Filipp Kashevarovâ€”a teacher at the Novo-Arkhangel'sk school and a creÃ³le (by some sources, Aleut) woman-included a major-general who wrote extensively about Russian America, a skipper, priests, and many prominent people in the colonies.
-Although the Kashevarovs may have been exceptionally successful and prolific, they are part of a larger group of creóles from high-level RAC employees and so can-not be dismissed as an aberration.
+Although the Kashevarovs may have been exceptionally successful and prolific, they are part of a larger group of creÃ³les from high-level RAC employees and so can-not be dismissed as an aberration.
 Probably the most famous of the Kashevarovs of the first generation is Aleksandr Fihppovich Kashevarov (1809-66).
-In the 1816 list, it notes that he and his brother, Gavriil Filippovich Kashevarov are studying Russian grammar, catechism, the foundations of mathematics, drawing, navigation and the English language. ^^ As Roxanne Easley has noted, Kashevarov enjoyed  a long and successful career as naval captain, explorer, cartographer, port commander, and ultimately, head of the Hydrographie Department of the Naval Ministry.
-Interestingly, during the 1830s, when he was the head of a scientific expedition to the northwest Alaskan coast, he identified wholly with Russian and European civilization, stating of the Inupiat, "The savage inhabitants of this dead nature, of the dreadful kingdom of darkness and cold, have no need for assistance from us people who have moved forward with the ages. '' However, with the arrival of the Great Reforms, Kashevarov's writings
+In the 1816 list, it notes that he and his brother, Gavriil Filippovich Kashevarov are studying Russian grammar, catechism, the foundations of mathematics, drawing, navigation and the English language. ^^ As Roxanne Easley has noted, KashevarovÂ enjoyed Â a long and successful career as naval captain, explorer, cartographer, port commander, and ultimately, head of the Hydrographie Department of the Naval Ministry.
+Interestingly, during the 1830s, when he was the head of a scientific expedition to the northwest Alaskan coast, he identified wholly with Russian and European civilization, stating of the Inupiat,Â "The savage inhabitants of this dead nature, of the dreadful kingdom of darkness and cold, have no need for assistance from us people who have moved forward with the ages. '' However, with the arrival of the Great Reforms, Kashevarov's writings